First Merchants Corporation research snapshot

 Frequently Asked Questions

 This FRME AI stock analysis is an informational research tool only and is not investment advice, tax advice, or a recommendation to buy or sell any security.
-Forecast scenarios are based on available public data as of July 13, 2026, and can be wrong if First Merchants execution, net interest margin, credit quality, loan growth, Midwest economic conditions, regulation, competition, or market valuation changes.
+Forecast scenarios are based on available public data as of August 4, 2026, and can be wrong if First Merchants execution, the two non-accrual credit resolutions, net charge-offs, net interest margin, loan growth, Midwest economic conditions, regulation, competition, or market valuation changes.